Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Thermodynamics description

 Now, it is important to examine the critical exponent of $\tilde{\mathcal{R}}_{N}$ near the critical point along the coexistence curves for small phase (sp) and large phase (lp), which can give us some universal properties of the system.
 In general, it satisfies

 Evaluating (\ref{curvature1}) at (\ref{smalllarge}) and keeping the leading order, one gets

 Therefore, from the above expansion, as $\tilde{T}\rightarrow 1$

-This result confirms that near the critical point $ \tilde{\mathcal{R}}(\tilde{T}-1)^{2}C_{v}$ has a universal value $-1/8$ and critical exponent $\hat{\epsilon}=2$.
-Again, these values correspond to those values found for a van der Waals gas \cite{Wei:2015iwa}.
-Nevertheless, this system drifts apart from the usual van der Waals gas behavior.
+This result confirms that near the critical point $ \tilde{\mathcal{R}}(\tilde{T}-1)^{2}C_{v}$ has a constant value $-1/8$ and critical exponent $\hat{\epsilon}=2$.
+Again, these values agree to those found for a van der Waals's gas \cite{Wei:2015iwa}.
+Nevertheless, this system drifts from the usual van der Waals gas behavior, because it comes from a relativistic entropy.